MicrosoftDocs/azure-databases-docs/articles/dms/known-issues-azure-postgresql-online.md

 ## Online migration configuration

-- The source PostgreSQL server must be running version 9.4, 9.5, 9.6, 10, or 11.
-For more information, see [Supported PostgreSQL database versions](../postgresql/concepts-supported-versions.md).
+- The PostgreSQL source versions supported start from 9.4, and the target version supported is till 14.9.
 - Only migrations to the same or a higher version are supported.
 For example, migrating PostgreSQL 9.5 to Azure Database for PostgreSQL 9.6 or 10 is supported.
 Migrating from PostgreSQL 11 to PostgreSQL 9.6 isn't supported.
 - To enable logical replication in the *source PostgreSQL postgresql.conf* file, set the following parameters: